k1LoW/runn/README.md

   test: steps[3].res.status == 200
 ```

+The `test` runner can run in the same steps as the other runners.

 ### Dump Runner: dump recorded values

 The `dump` runner is a built-in runner, so there is no need to specify it in the `runners:` section.